Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 launcher.bat
 ```

-To run an experiment, select option 2 of the main mnu, then enter the name of the city where you want the simulation to run and press return.
+To run an experiment, select option 2 of the main menu, then enter the name of the city where you want the simulation to run and press return.

 Before running a new simulation you can modify parameters as the duration (in days), the number of users and tasks, the data transmission range and the kind of platform through option 4 of the main menu.